aaronditto/fizzbuzz/instructions.md

 ###Step 1

-Write some code that prints out the following for a contiguous range of numbers:
+Write some JavaScript code that prints out the following for a contiguous range of numbers:

  - the number
  - `fizz` for numbers that are multiples of 3